buraksezer/olric/README.md

 ## Atomic Operations

+Operations on key/value pairs are performed by the partition owner.
+So there is only one cluster member to perform write/read operations on a key/value pair.
-Normally, write operations in Olric is performed by the partition owners.
-However, atomic operations are being guarded by a fine-grained lock implementation which can be found under `internal/locker`.
-This package is provided by the [Docker](https://github.com/moby/moby).
+Furthermore, atomic operations are guarded by a fine-grained lock implementation which can be found under `internal/locker`.
+It means that all atomic operations on a key/value pair must be sequential.

+It's important to know that if you call `Put` and `GetPut` concurrently on the same key, this will break the atomicity.

+`internal/locker` package is provided by [Docker](https://github.com/moby/moby).

 **Important note about consistency:**